bfraser360/hello-world/README.md

 # hello-world
 This is my first repository

-I am going to becme a legendary developer
+I am going to become a legendary developer